brnt-toast/hello-world/README.md

-# Hello-World -> The Perfect Place to Learn
+# Hello-World -> The Perfect Place to Learn or to Crash and Burn